Aiden-ytarame/PAMultiplayer/README.md

 ## **How to use**

+### Host

 **(To host, you currently have to change your port on Server.cs)**

-### Host

 * open the game
 * Go to settings->Gameplay
 * Toggle Host Server On.
 * Start any arcade level to start a server.
+* Might require your to setup port forwarding on your router.

-(note: the game might save the host server option on when quitting, may require to manually disable to join as clien)
+(note: the game might save the host server option on when quitting, may require to manually disable the host server on start up)

 ### Join